Mon people: Konbaung rule and migration to Siam

-On the one hand in Siam side, after the fall of Ayutthaya in 1767, two descendants of Mon aristocrats who moved to Siam in 1584; Phraya Pichai and Phraya Chakri became the left and right-hand man of King Taksin of Thonburi, and they largely helped Taksin's campaigns in the liberation of Siam from Burmese occupation and reuniting Siam.
+In Siam, Phraya Pichai and Phraya Chakri, both descended from Mon aristocrats who had moved there in 1584, became the chief commanders of King Taksin of Thonburi after the fall of Ayutthaya in 1767.
+They led much of his campaigning against the Burmese occupation and for the reunification of the kingdom.
 King Taksin himself also was a Sino-Mon descent and his maternal grandmother was a sister to chief of Siam's Mon community.

 After the collapse of Taksin's Thonburi Kingdom, Phraya Chakri founded the Chakri dynasty and ascended the throne in 1782 as Rama I. Rama I was born to Thongdi, a leading Mon nobleman serving the royal court in Ayutthaya in 1737.
 Rama I's queen consort Amarindra was born to a wealthy Mon family who migrated to Siam in the earlier times.
 Rama I founded Bangkok City and moved the capital from Thonburi to Bangkok.
-When a huge wave of Mon migrations from Burma (now Myanmar) to Siam (now Thailand) happened in 1814, his grandson, the Prince Mongkut (later Rama IV) proceeded to welcome the Mon himself at the Siam-Burma border.
+A large Mon migration from Burma to Siam followed in 1814.
+His grandson Prince Mongkut, later Rama IV, went to the Siam-Burma border to receive them.

 The Mon in Thailand settled mainly in certain areas of Central Thailand, such as Pak Kret in Nonthaburi, Phra Pradaeng in Samut Prakan and Ban Pong, among other minor Mon settlements.
+Mon-speaking villages also stood further north, in the area of Lampang and Lamphun.
+McCormick and Jenny use Thai Mon, in Thai Thai Rāman, for these communities, which are thought to have originated in Burma in recent centuries, and distinguish them from Mon who have crossed the border in recent decades.
 Mon communities built their own Buddhist temples.
 Over time, the Mons were effectively integrated into Siamese society and culture, although maintaining some of their traditions and identity.